259mit/Assure/README.md

 ## Problem Statement
-You are required to develop a chatbot that can handle NLP (natural language processing).
-This bot will browse and show a catalog of our products, while also having specific filter or assist mode (example show me products which have Eye Vision).
-Should have easy integration capabilities to talk to multiple sources to retrieve data, as not all of our product information is stored together.
-However, we do have unique identifiers (like product code) across our sources that can be leveraged.
+We were required to develop a chatbot that can handle NLP (natural language processing).
+This bot browses and shows a catalog of the products, while also having specific filter or assist mode (example show me products which have Eye Vision).
+The bot has easy integration capabilities to talk to multiple sources to retrieve data.

 ## About